rrich-kray/coding-quiz/README.md

 Coding quiz was developed so that users can users can quickly and easily test their knowledge of various programming topics.
 This application is front-end only and was undertaken to increase my familiarity with using local storage to store data.

 In the near future, I plan to rebuild the application from the ground up using the React framework, which I believe would be better suited for conditionally rendering the quiz questions.
+I may also store quiz questions and user score data in a MySQL or MongoDB database.

 ## Installation